telerik/kendo-pack-fonts/README.md

 ## Browser Support

 The generated bundle works in all browsers that support [`Blob`](https://developer.mozilla.org/en/docs/Web/API/Blob).
 It is tested against Interenet Explorer 10, Firefox, and Chrome.

-The team are also working on the implementation of a workaround for Internet Explorer 9.